Dayonn Harris

-Dayonn Harris (born August 29, 1997) is a Canadian soccer player who plays as a winger who currently plays for the Tampa Bay Rowdies in the USL Championship.
+Dayonn Harris (born 29 August 1997) is a footballer who plays as a winger for USL Championship club New Mexico United.
+Born in Canada, he represents Antigua and Barbuda internationally.

 Early life

 Harris began playing soccer with Brampton East SC when he was seven years old.
 He later played youth soccer with Woodbridge Strikers and Vaughan Azzurri.
 In 2014, he began playing with Vaughan's League1 Ontario team, playing through 2019.

-Career
+Club career

 Real Monarchs

 Harris was selected by Real Salt Lake with the 20th pick in the 2020 MLS SuperDraft, before signing with their USL Championship affiliate Real Monarchs the following month.
-He made his league debut for the club on July 11, 2020 in a home match against the San Diego Loyal.
+He made his league debut for the club on July 11, 2020, in a home match against the San Diego Loyal.
 His option was declined by Real Monarchs following the 2020 season.

 Tampa Bay Rowdies

 On December 31, 2020, Harris joined USL Championship side Tampa Bay Rowdies on a two-year deal.
-Harris made his debut for the Rowdies on May 1, 2021, during a 3-0 victory over Charlotte Independence.
+Harris made his debut for the Rowdies on May 1, 2021, during a 3–0 victory over Charlotte Independence.